PreMiD/Presences/CONTRIBUTING.md

 - The presence **must not** have any malicious intentions.
 These include stealing/leaking private information, negatively affecting the behavior of the website, etc...
 - If you design a presence for a website and the website happens to change in the future, you **ARE** responsible for updating the presence again to work as expected.
 If you do not fix it within an acceptable time frame, other presence developers are allowed to **overwrite** your presence to comply with the changes.
 - The presence must be tested before publishing to confirm that everything works as expected.
+- Your presence must have sfw images and descriptions.
+If your presence is built around an nsfw website, please include the `nsfw` tag in your metadata.

 ## Modification